 Bay City is a medium-sized city located in the state of Michigan.
 With a population of 33,917 people and 18 constituent neighborhoods, Bay City is the 38th largest community in Michigan.
 Bay City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bay City is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bay City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bay City who work in office and administrative support (16.96%), sales jobs (11.25%), and food service (6.35%).
+There are especially a lot of people living in Bay City who work in office and administrative support (16.46%), sales jobs (12.34%), and food service (7.04%).

+Bay City is a somewhat ethnically-diverse city.
 The people who call Bay City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bay City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bay City include Polish, French , Irish, and English.
+Important ancestries of people in Bay City include Polish, Irish, French , and English.

 The most common language spoken in Bay City is English.
 Other important languages spoken here include Spanish and Polish.